Michael Francis Egan: Early life and priesthood

 Michael Francis Egan was born in Ireland on September 29, 1761.
 The exact location of his birth is disputed.
-Early biographers believed Egan was possibly born in Galway; more recent scholarship suggests it was Limerick.
+Early biographers believed that Egan was possibly born in Galway; more recent scholarship suggests it was Limerick.
 He joined the Order of Friars Minor (commonly known as the Franciscans) and studied at the Old University of Leuven and Charles University in Prague.
 Egan received minor orders, subdiaconate, and diaconate at Mechelen, in modern-day Belgium.
 He was ordained a priest, probably in Prague, in 1785 or 1786.
 While studying on the continent, Egan became fluent in German.

 Egan advanced rapidly to positions of responsibility in the Franciscan order.
 He was appointed custos ("guardian") of the province of Munster in Ireland in March 1787.
 Later that year, he was also appointed custos of the Pontifical College at Sant’Isidoro a Capo le Case, the home of Irish Franciscans in Rome.
 Egan remained there until 1790, when he returned to Ireland and was appointed custos of Ennis.
 He remained in Ireland until 1787 or 1788, when he may have made a visit to the United States.
 After several more years as a missionary in Ireland, Egan came (or returned) to the United States in 1802.